Saphareas/Better-9gag/README.md

 - A dark or night theme
 - Video controls for videos and gifs
 - Show NSFW images when you're not logged in
+- Removing the sharing buttons
+- General style tweaks

 ### Coming features

 Features that are planned for the future:

 - Persistent night theme
-- Configure extension settings
+- Configure extension settings _(planned for v2.0)_
-- Remove sharing buttons
 - Make NSFW login bypass work for videos/gifs
 - Some more style tweaks